 (C) Alexia Yver

-After two well-received EPs, a hundred concerts across Europe and a journey the Appalachian Mountains, the cradle of old-time music, the duo released their first full-length album in Fall 2024 : Come on Buddy Don’t You Want to Go.
+After two EPs, a hundred shows across Europe and a trip to the Appalachian Mountains, the duo released their debut album in Fall 2024, Come on Buddy Don’t You Want to Go.
+Blending traditional and original songs, it draws on influences ranging from Burnett & Rutherford to Nora Brown & Stephanie Coleman.

 Their folk roots are clearly evident in every note and nuance, somewhat sparingly performed and yet shared with a full finesse found within the context of archival instrumentation.” – Lee Zimmerman, Bluegrass Today